pivotal/docs-tap/app-live-view/configuring-apps/convention-server.hbs.md

 # Application Live View convention server

-This topic provides information about Application Live View convention, which provides a Webhook handler for
+This topic gives you information about Application Live View convention, which provides a Webhook handler for
 [Cartographer Conventions](../../cartographer-conventions/about.hbs.md).